 The Risk of Environmental Impact Assessment

-Changes in legislation, or even unforeseen obstacles to the land being built on, can often force changes to a development.
+Buyers must recognize that changes in legislation, or even unforeseen obstacles to the land being built on, can often force changes to a development.
 Not only do these cause unexpected delays in construction, but in extreme cases can also result in Environmental Impact Assessment (EIA) approval being rescinded.

 The Final Product is Not As Expected